Tanq16/blog_site/_posts/2021-08-13-websockets-sec.md

 6. WebSockets allow an unlimited number of connections to reach the server, which could allow for DoS attacks.
 Therefore, rate limiting is required.
 Leaky bucket is a good also to use.
 7. Avoid tunneling arbitrary TCP connections through WebSockets.
 Example &rarr; database connection through the browser.
 This could allow escalation for an in-browser (XSS executed) attacker.
 8. Resource hogging is possible if there is no restriction on payload size for WebSocket messages.
 This must be implemented on the server side library for WebSockets.
 9. Use a robust communication protocol.
-This prevents or at least mitigates WebSocket hijacking by logging info such as IP address in case the format of messages used by the sender differs from that specified by the implemented “robust“ protocol.
+This prevents or at least mitigates WebSocket hijacking by logging info such as IP address in case the format of messages used by the sender differs from that specified by the implemented "robust" protocol.

 ---